Doridian/minit/README.md

 # Basics

-Minimalistic init system for LXC-like systems.
+Minimalistic init system for container.

+Produces a ~10kB main binary using ~4kB of RAM (probably less, but RAM is allocated in 4kB pages so it cannot use less).

 Runs process specified in CWD specified with UID and GID specified.
-Keeps restarting the process once it exits
+Keeps restarting the process once it exits.

-Make sure /minit on your LXC is pointing to the folder with the minit binary and other files in this repo in it (readonly mountpoint is fine)

 # Operation

-On startup, runs /minit/load, which is expected to create /tmp/minit_services and /tmp/minit_onboot

-After that, runs /tmp/minit_onboot (right now used to set up network interfaces and similar)

-At last, it runs all services as defined by /tmp/minit_services

-Default behaviour of /minit/load is to copy from /minit/hosts/FQDN/services (and optionally onboot, failing back to /minit/onboot if it does not exist)
+On startup, runs `/minit/onboot` (customizable executable, can be a shell script or anything else executable, errors are ignored) and `/minit/parser` (not customizable, comes with minit) which parses `/minit/services` to a binary format.

 # Configuration

 services
 ```
-STOP_SIGNAL UID GID CWD COMMAND...
+StopSignal User/UID Group/GID WorkingDir Command+Args...
 ```
 example
 ```
 0 0 0 / /usr/sbin/nginx -c /etc/nginx.conf
+INT myservice myservice /home/myservice /home/service/myservice
 ```

-load is just any executable script (default uses `#!/bin/sh` scripts)
+If StopSignal is 0, minit will pass on whatever signal it gets to stop (INT, TERM, ...) through to the process.
+Otherwise it will pass on the signal given in StopSignal.

+You can use both numeric signals and UIDs/GIDs as well as string representations.

-onboot is just any executable script (default uses `#!/bin/sh` scripts)
+`/minit/onboot` is just any executable script (can work with shebang lines)

 # Proxmox example